PyCQA/redbaron/docs/modifying.rst

     In [67]: red[0]

-Yep, if you assigns a string to a node attribute, RedBaron will automatically parse it with RedBaron and put the result in the previous node.
+If you assigns a string to a node attribute, RedBaron will automatically parse it with RedBaron and put the result in the previous node.